adhitstrife/DigitolkTest/README.md

             c. conditional logic for handling immediate job and regular job,gender,etc is well organaized and readable
             d. date formatting is handled effectively using Carbon to ensure the fromattying and checking
             e. the function provides a response array that indicating the status of the operation and other relevant information
+        4. storejobEmail
+            a. descriptive variable name
+            b. the email sending includes informative subject content
+            c. resposne include relevant information
+            d. the function trogger an event that allowing for additional actions is taken when job is created
     b. what to improve
         1. getUserJob
             a. the function has multiple responsibilities like fetching jobs based on user type, catorizing ithem to emergency and normal and also modifying the normal jobs collection. consider to breaking down this function to smaller and more focussed methods